ventoso/rsalgorithms/README.md

-## this is a notes about rust algorithms
+## there are notes about rust algorithms

 - basic sortion
 - basic select